p4vv37/3D_Software_and_Python/README.md

-# Examples of python API in 3D computer graphics software
+# Python API in 3D computer graphics software: examplary scripts
 Example of Python scripts for Autodesk 3D Studio Max, Autodesk Maya and Blender.
 Those scripts use Python API to create simmilar scene in: Autodesk 3D Studio Max, Autodesk Maya and Blender.
 Created to show the basics of using Python in those applications.